littlektframework/littlektframework.github.io/_docs/ui/containers.md

 Using [anchors](/docs/ui/size-and-anchors) can be efficient enough to handle multiple resolutions.
 But as the UI gets more complex, they become difficult to use.

-A way we can handle more complex and advanced layouts is by making use of [Containers](https://github.com/littlektframework/littlekt/blob/master/core/src/commonMain/kotlin/com/littlekt/graph/node/node2d/ui/Container.kt).
+A way we can handle more complex and advanced layouts is by making use of [Containers](https://github.com/littlektframework/littlekt/blob/master/scene-graph/src/commonMain/kotlin/com/littlekt/graph/node/ui/Container.kt).

 ## Container Layout

-When a [Container](https://github.com/littlektframework/littlekt/blob/master/core/src/commonMain/kotlin/com/littlekt/graph/node/node2d/ui/Container.kt) node is used, any [Control](<[Containers](https://github.com/littlektframework/littlekt/blob/master/core/src/commonMain/kotlin/com/littlekt/graph/node/node2d/ui/Control.kt)>) nodes that are a child give up their ability to position themselves.
+When a [Container](https://github.com/littlektframework/littlekt/blob/master/scene-graph/src/commonMain/kotlin/com/littlekt/graph/node/ui/Container.kt) node is used, any [Control](https://github.com/littlektframework/littlekt/blob/master/scene-graph/src/commonMain/kotlin/com/littlekt/graph/node/ui/Control.kt) nodes that are a child give up their ability to position themselves.
 The parent container will handle all of these nodes position and sizes.
 Manually changing the child nodes position or size will either be ignored or invalidated the next time the parent is resized.

-When a container is resizes, all of its children are reositioned and resized as well:
+When a container is resizes, all of its children are repositioned and resized as well:

 ![hBox container resize example](/assets/images/ui/hbox-container-resize.gif)